Weiberle/Remote-Updater/README.md

 ![alt text](https://github.com/Weiberle/Remote-Updater/blob/master/ReadMeImages//sr_02.jpg?raw=true)

 After the file-information was transfered, the files are listed on the receiver also.
-The status indicator changes to orange, this means the file-information was transfered but the files were not copied/updated because of no targetfolder was selected yet.
+The status indicator changes to orange, this means the file-information was transfered but the files were not copied/updated because no targetfolder was selected yet.

 ![alt text](https://github.com/Weiberle/Remote-Updater/blob/master/ReadMeImages//sr_03.jpg?raw=true)